 - HD video and audio

-- Built-in collaboration tools: breakout rooms, polling, whiteboard, etc.
+- Built-in collaboration tools: breakout rooms for group discussion, polling, whiteboard, etc.

 - Password protection

 What equipment do I need?

 1. Computer or Mobile Device

 2. Webcam - needed if your device does not have a built in microphone and camera

 Use a webcam with built in microphone to capture video and audio with one device.
 These options sit on your laptop or monitor.

 Use a document camera to project handwriting, text, or 3D objects to a Zoom call as a second camera.

 Enable this in a Zoom meeting by going to Share Screen -> Advanced -> Content from 2nd camera.